 A couple of months ago, Tesla Motors wanted to combine its electric-car with solar-energy companies and hence sent a proposal to SolarCity in June.
 And now, these two companies announced an agreement to work together.

-Tesla and SolarCity can create fully integrated residential, commercial and grid-scale products that improve the way that energy is generated, stored and consumed.
-So that Solar and Storage will work best when they get combined.
+Tesla and SolarCity can create fully integrated residential, commercial and grid-scale products that improve the way that energy is generated, stored, and consumed so that Solar and Storage will work best when they get combined.

 The deal is a major part of Tesla Chief Executive Elon Musk’s master plan “part deux” that calls for the company to offer consumers a single source of hardware to power a low-carbon lifestyle.
-The combined entity will offer consumers solar panels, home battery storage systems and electric cars under a single brand.
+The combined entity will offer consumers solar panels, home battery storage systems, and electric cars under a single brand.

 “Tesla is ready to scale our Powerwall and Powerpack stationary storage products and SolarCity is getting ready to offer next-generation differentiated solar solutions.”

-This new deal when executed, will double Tesla’s workforce to nearly 30,000 employees and create a unique combination of solar, storage and transportation.
-Mr. Musk said “It’s really all part of solving the sustainable energy problem, That’s why we are all doing this to accelerate the advent of a sustainable energy world.”
+“It’s really all part of solving the sustainable energy problem, That’s why we are all doing this to accelerate the advent of a sustainable energy world.”

-As per the information from other sources, if either company backs out of the deal without another offer in place, it would owe the other a $78.2 million termination fee, if SolarCity terminates the tie-up to enter into another merger before the expiration the go-shop period, the termination fee owed to Tesla will be $26.1 million.
+As per the information from other sources, if either company backs out of the deal without another offer in place, it would owe the other a $78.2 million termination fee; if SolarCity terminates the tie-up to enter into another merger before the expiration, the go-shop period, the termination fee owed to Tesla will be $26.1 million.

 Tesla will provide second-quarter financial results on Wednesday after the market closes.